CartoDB/carto-vl/docs/guides/03-Styling-your-visualization-using-Expressions.md

 ### Color expression basics

-There are multiple ways to get color expressions (expressions with type color):
+There are multiple ways to get color expressions (expressions whose type is `color`):
 - **Color constants** are colors defined by its name (`red`, `blue`, `white`...) or by its hexadecimal RGB(A) composition (#F88, #F88A, #F08080, #F08080A0).
 - **Color constructors** are functions that define colors by the components of its color space: `rgba(255, 255, 255, 0.6)`, `hsv(0, 1, 1)`.
-- The **`opacity`** function, which overrides an input color alpha channel
+- The **`opacity`** function, which overrides an input color alpha channel.
 - The **`ramp`** function, which will be introduced in the "Data Driven visualization" guide.
-- Other advanced expressions like color arithmetic or blending
+- Other advanced expressions like color arithmetic or blending.

 <div class="example-map">